-When I saw the FMF prompt word that Friday, I startled.
+When I saw the Five Minute Friday freewriting prompt word that Friday, I startled.

 Well, it’s another week later now, but I really want to share how God makes His presence known—at least one way He did for me…